 And with each passing day, it got easier.

-It has now been a year and I am happy to report that I am still lip balm free!
+It has now been a few years and I am happy to report that I am still lip balm free!

 The process of quitting actually went much smoother than I had thought it would and it only took 4 or 5 days until the physical need went away.

 My lips never turned super dry or scabby.
 Perhaps this was due to the coconut oil, which I only needed for a few nights.

 Every once in a while (especially in the winter) my lips do start to burn again and I feel a need to put something on them to help.
 This is just a part of life for most of us regardless of any lip balm addictions.